Skip to main content

 The Plan & Simulation Results

 The two main interfaces you'll query data from are Plan and SimulationResults.
-In constraints, they are provided as separate objects, they are combined into one object called EditablePlan.
+In constraints, they are provided as separate objects, while in scheduling they are combined into one object called EditablePlan.

 Plan